 Comparison between Geography and Topography:

+Definitions | Geography is the study of the Earth's surface and the humans and physical features on it.
 Geography is a broad field of study that includes everything from natural sciences to social sciences.
 Geographers are interested in how people interact with their environment, how they use it, and how they change it.
-Geographers also study how people move around on the Earth's surface, where they live, and why they live there.
+Geographers also study how people move around on the Earth's surface, where they live, and why they live there. | Topography is the study of the shape and features of surface.
+Topography can be used to describe any natural or man-made feature on Earth's surface, including mountains, valleys, rivers, and even buildings. |

-Any Land, Earth or Any Planet
+Scope | Earth | Any Land, Earth or Any Planet |

-Shape of land, including relief and terrain
+Study Area | Study of the Earth Features | Shape of land, including relief and terrain |

 Conclusion: